List of Dad's Army episodes

 Five episodes of series two were not retained by the BBC Archives, but two of those episodes, "Operation Kilt" and "The Battle of Godfrey's Cottage", were located in 2001.
 An audio recording of "A Stripe for Frazer", one of the three missing episodes, was discovered in 2008 and an animated version of it was released in February 2016.
 An episode of series three, "Room at the Bottom", was broadcast in colour but only a black-and-white copy survives in the archives.
 The episode was restored in 2008 using colour recovery.

 All interior studio scenes for the nine series, the Christmas specials and the Christmas Night with the Stars specials were recorded in the BBC Television Centre in West London, where the production used many of the eight main television studios there, to record the show.

 Many exterior scenes were filmed in a studio, but when location recordings were made, they were completed in Norfolk, with the production team basing themselves in the small Norfolk town of Thetford.

 Every Dad's Army episode included the following main cast members: Arthur Lowe (Captain George Mainwaring), John Le Mesurier (Sergeant Arthur Wilson), Clive Dunn (Lance Corporal Jack Jones), John Laurie (Private James Frazer), Arnold Ridley (Private Charles Godfrey) and Ian Lavender (Private Frank Pike).
 These cast members appeared in all 80 episodes of the series, ranging from "The Man and the Hour" in 1968 to "Never Too Old" in 1977, while James Beck (Private Joe Walker) appeared in 59 episodes, leading up to his sudden death in 1973, ranging from "The Man and the Hour" in 1968 to "Things that Go Bump in the Night" in 1973.
-There are no surviving main cast members of Dad's Army.
+Following the deaths of every Dad’s Army cast member starting from James Beck in 1973 to Ian Lavender in 2024, there are now no surviving main cast members of Dad's Army.